 The versatility of coconut fiber (coir fiber and extracts) has led to its wide usage in various industries.
 Coir fiber has established a remarkable reputation in the horticultural, agricultural and the erosion control industries.

-Coconut fiber (Coir Fiber and extracts) usage has become very common among professionals in various industries due to its versatility.
-In the horticultural industry, agricultural industry, or erosion control industry, coir has established a remarkable reputation for its superiority to other available natural materials.
 Coir fiber is found between the husk and the outer shell of a coconut.
 The individual fiber cells are narrow and hollow, with thick walls made of cellulose.
-They are pale when immature but later become hardened and yellowed as a layer of lignin is deposited on their walls.
-The high lignin content (46% by weight) of coco fibers makes it naturally resistant to mold and rot and requires no chemical treatment.
+They are pale at first but are hardened later and yellowed as a layer of lignin is deposited on their walls.
+The high lignin content (46% by weight) of coco fibers makes it naturally resistant to mold and rot and requires zero chemical treatment.